vkm007/Amazon-Fine-Food-Analysis/README.md

 ## Objective
 To determine whether the review given is positive(score rating of 4 or 5 stars) or negative(score rating of 1 or 2 stars) by applying following algorithms and test their performance:
-1.Text Preprocessing
+1. Text Preprocessing
-2.PCA and TSNE
+2. PCA and TSNE
-3.KNN
+3. KNN
-4.Naive Bayes
+4. Naive Bayes
-5.Logistic Regression
+5. Logistic Regression
-6.Support Vector Machine
+6. Support Vector Machine
-7.Decision Tree
+7. Decision Tree
-8.Random Forest and XGBoost
+8. Random Forest and XGBoost